13pixlar/sticky-list/readme.txt

 }
 `

-Change xxx in the code above to the ID of your field (from step 1).
+Change xxx in the code above to the ID of your new field.

 == Screenshots ==